LLNL/mappertrac/README.md

 IMPORTANT: Either way, always call scripts from the repo's base directory
 ```

-### Building the Singularity Image ###
+### Building the Singularity Container ###

-Though Singularity can run with limited privileges, building an image requires root privileges.
+Though Singularity can run with limited privileges, building a container requires root access.

 From the base directory, simply run "./container/build.sh".
 This process requires internet connection and 10 GB free disk space.
 It may take several hours, depending on connection speed.

+If you do not have root access (e.g. using a cluster), then clone this repo on a system where you do.
+After building, copy "container/image.simg" into the repo on the desired system.

+Make sure to place a Freesurfer license in the base directory (https://surfer.nmr.mgh.harvard.edu/fswiki/License).

 ### File Overview